MarcelKueck/murph-concept/technical-specifications.md

 - Extract all text into message files
 - Use proper pluralization and formatting
 - Handle RTL/LTR layout changes if needed

+#### Internationalization Implementation Details

+1. **Locale-Based Routing**
+   - Use dynamic route segments with the `[locale]` parameter
+   - Support German (primary) and English (secondary) languages
+   - Default to German if no locale is specified

+2. **Message Structure**
+   - Organize messages by features and pages with nested objects
+   - Include all UI text, labels, and content in message files
+   - Support pluralization and variables where needed

+3. **Formatting**
+   - Format dates according to locale conventions:
+     - German: DD.MM.YYYY (24.12.2023)
+     - English: MM/DD/YYYY (12/24/2023)
+   - Format numbers according to locale conventions:
+     - German: 1.234,56
+     - English: 1,234.56
+   - Format currencies with appropriate symbols:
+     - German: 42,50 €
+     - English: $42.50

+4. **Language Switching**
+   - Provide a UI component for switching between languages
+   - Persist language preference in a cookie
+   - Support Accept-Language header for initial language detection

+5. **Implementation Components**
+   - `IntlProvider.tsx`: React context provider for internationalization
+   - `middleware.ts`: Next.js middleware for locale-based routing
+   - `i18n-formatters.ts`: Utility functions for formatting dates and numbers
+   - `LanguageSwitcher.tsx`: UI component for changing the language

 ### Mock Data Structure